 Pro Tip: Try to leave some space in your itinerary for multiple game drives into Yala.
 That way, if you don’t see a leopard on your first time out, you can try again later.
 There are plenty of other animals to make your wildlife safari an eye-opener.

 Sri Lankan wildlife lives in the sea as well as on land.
 Their waters boast blue, sperm and fin whales along with Risso’s, common, bottlenose, striped and spinner dolphins.
 The whales and dolphins migrate seasonally between the eastern and western sides of the island.
 But if you visit between December and April, you can go out on a whale watch from Marissa.
 It’s located about 2-1/2 hours west of Yala or an hour south of Galle.
-Whales make me cry.
-And if they make you cry as well, you really should make time for them in your Sri Lanka itinerary.
+Whales make me cry, and if they make you cry as well, you really should make time for them in your Sri Lanka wilflife safari.

 Pro Tip: You can either get onto one of the larger tour boats, such as Whale Watching Marissa or Marriott Cruise, or you can hire out a smaller panga.
 The larger boats are more stable but more crowded.
 The smaller boats are more nimble but more puke-inducing.
 You can check out your options and book your whale watch on Trip Advisor.

 This wetland reserve is part of the Negombo lagoon.
 From within the reserve you can spot crocs, macaque monkey, monitor lizards, kingfishers, egrets, herons and ducks.
-This reserve is an off-the-beaten path wildlife safari in Sri Lanka.
+Taking a Sri Lanka safari in this reserve will take you way off the beaten path.

 Many people stay in Negombo at the beginning or end of their trip because of the proximity to the airport.
 But they often don’t venture past the beach.
 You can avoid the crowds of the more popular national parks and have the lagoon to yourself with a visit to Mutharajawela.